 Admittedly, this step can be a little messy, so I recommend taking care of this ahead of time and then storing in an airtight container in the refrigerator for a day or two.
 And, hey, that makes entertaining even easier because you don’t have to worry about clean up.

-While the lobster heats, this is the perfect time to toast our brioche buns.
+Step 3: While the lobster heats, this is the perfect time to toast our brioche buns.
 Usually, BLTs are served on regular toasted white sandwich bread, but let’s be honest.
 Brioche buns are far superior.
 Lobster deserves the best of the best, so toasted brioche buns are the only way to go.

 For toasting, we simply place the buns in a 350-degree oven for three to five minutes.
 And just like that, we have toasted brioche buns that really make this lobster sandwich something special.

-Now all that's left is to put together our lobster BLTs and finish the meat with a generous squeeze of fresh lemon.
-See?
-Easy and elegant all in one meal.
+Step 4: Now all that's left is to put together our lobster BLTs and finish the meat with a generous squeeze of fresh lemon (photos 3 and 4).

 Perfect Pairing